 Mr. Conley is also committed to pro bono work.
 His pro bono work includes representing a death row inmate in post-conviction Rule 32 proceedings before the Alabama Circuit Court, which resulted in a sentence reduction from a death sentence to life in prison without parole.
 Mr. Conley also participated in the Quincy Bar Advocates program, in which he acted as a duty attorney for the day at Quincy District Court and served as court-appointed counsel for indigent defendants.

-In addition to his work with the Suffolk Defenders, Mr. Conley held a summer position at WilmerHale and was a judicial intern for the Honorable Scott L. Kafker of the Massachusetts Appeals Court.
-He also served on the National Constitutional Law Moot Court, and was captain of the 2006 national championship team.
+While attending Suffolk University Law School, Mr. Conley served as a student attorney with the Suffolk Defenders Clinical Program, where he represented indigent clients in a range of criminal proceedings in district court.
+In addition to his work with the Suffolk Defenders, Mr. Conley was a judicial intern for the Honorable Scott L. Kafker of the Massachusetts Appeals Court.
+He was a note editor of the Suffolk University Law Review and captain of the 2006 National Constitutional Law Moot Court national championship team.

 Mr. Conley is admitted to practice in the Commonwealth of Massachusetts and before the United States District Court for the District of Massachusetts, and the United States Court of Appeals for the Federal Circuit.